“Obamacare” and the Supreme Court Decision – Moving Forward - [Print Version]

 First, we must reduce Fraud in healthcare.
 Some estimates suggest that as much as 25% of our healthcare cost is due to fraud.
 Our insurance companies are pretty good at detecting fraud, but we must put more teeth behind these efforts by stepping up penalties for those who commit fraud.
 We must employ better technology in the public sector – Medicare and Medicaid – to root out fraud.

 Second, we must reform Tort laws to reduce another 25% of our cost.
 Tort cases are those lawsuits that are brought by injured parties to receive compensation for damages caused by neglect or bad practice.
 I believe that individuals should be fully compensated if they are harmed, and some punitive awards are reasonable should neglect or poor practices be behind the damage.
 However, outrageous punitive damage awards and the defensive medicine that has resulted from over-zealous litigation have added significant costs to our healthcare system to the detriment of us all.
+Third, we must encourage Competition in our health insurance and healthcare delivery systems.
+Allowing insurers to compete across state lines will drive down costs of health insurance as insurers will realize economies of scale while competing with each other for our business.
+I firmly believe that our

 current practice which allows states to ban insurance from another state to be sold is unconstitutional.
 The whole idea behind the Commerce Clause was to ensure that states didn’t erect barriers to products from another state – but that’s exactly what we are doing.
 Not only will cross-state competition, such as is available with auto insurance, decrease cost through competition, but it will also increase the options available to us.